-Try: It won’t work as a sunscreen, so don’t neglect your essential SPF, but slather on a lotion containing olive oil to give your skin a boost at the end of your day.
+Try: It won’t work as sunscreen, so don’t neglect your essential SPF, but slather on a lotion containing olive oil to give your skin a boost at the end of your day.

-Not only is it thought to boost heart and brain health and stabalise blood sugar, it can also help guard against skin damage when tanning too.
+Not only is it thought to boost heart and brain health and stabilise blood sugar, but it can also help guard against skin damage when tanning too.

 The tannins can also calm sunburn pains, and it has antioxidants to fight damage caused by UV light.

 Try: Keep some cool used green tea bags in the fridge to soothe sunburnt skin or try a green tea extract supplement.

-We all know we are supposed to avoid sunburn at all costs, but sometimes we just miss that bit at the side of the cossie, or our partner misses a spot on your back (Sacked!
+We all know we are supposed to avoid sunburn at all costs, but sometimes you miss that bit at the side of your cossie or our partner misses a spot on your back (Sacked!
 Immediately!).

-This highly nutritious nut has already been tagged as a good source for omega-3 fats, and now research has shown that walnuts have skin-protecting talents too.
+This highly nutritious nut has already been tagged as a good source of omega-3 fats, and now research has shown that walnuts have skin-protecting talents too.